apache/directory-fortress-core/README.md

 More Usage Notes:
  * For newcomers just trying to learn the ropes the defaults usually work.
  * [slapd.properties.example](slapd.properties.example) is where the OpenLDAP server defaults reside.
 This file, after being renamed to **slapd.properties**, will override values found in build.properties.
-Learn more about the configuration subsystem: [README-CONFIG.md](./README-CONFIG.md)
+Learn more about the configuration subsystem: [README-CONFIG](./README-CONFIG.md)
  * Unless you know what you are doing, don't change ant substitution parameters within the properties.
 These are are anything inside and including '${}'.  i.e. ${param1}.

 ___________________________________________________________________________________
-# SECTION 9.
-Instructions to integration test.
+## SECTION 9.
+Instructions to integration test

 1. From **FORTRESS_HOME** enter the following commands: